terkito/Pump.Fun/README.md

 Pump.Fun Marketing Automation Script
-This script is designed to automate marketing tasks on Pump.Fun without requiring a proxy.
-It ensures efficient and spam-free operations, making it a powerful tool for promoting your projects.
-The script performs the following actions:
+This script is designed to automate marketing tasks on Pump.Fun, making it easier to promote tokens and increase their visibility.
+It offers two main functionalities:

-Generates Random Comments: Posts a unique, randomized comment with your advertising message each time it runs.

-Extracts Tokens from Pump.Fun: Automatically connects to Pump.Fun, extracts the necessary token, and uses it for subsequent actions.

-Creates Random .GIF Images: Generates a new .GIF image with your desired text every time the script is executed, adding a visually engaging element to your marketing strategy.

-This tool is ideal for enhancing your promotional efforts on Pump.Fun and ensuring your campaigns stand out.
+Send Marketing to Extracted Tokens: Automatically extracts tokens from Pump.Fun and sends promotional messages to them.

+Send Random Comments to a Specific Token: Focuses on a single token (e.g., your own) by sending randomized comments to improve its visibility.

+The script is efficient, spam-free, and does not require a proxy to operate.

 Features
-No Proxy Required: Operates seamlessly without the need for a proxy.
+No Proxy Required: Works seamlessly without the need for a proxy.

 Spam Prevention: Designed to avoid spam, ensuring a clean and professional user experience.

-Dynamic Comments: Posts unique, randomized comments to keep your engagement fresh and engaging.
+Dynamic Comments: Generates unique, randomized comments for each execution.

-Token Extraction: Automatically retrieves the required token from Pump.Fun, streamlining the process.
+Token Extraction: Automatically extracts tokens from Pump.Fun for targeted marketing.

+Focus on Specific Tokens: Allows you to send comments to a specific token to boost its visibility.

 GIF Generation: Creates a new .GIF image with your advertising text for every execution, making your promotions visually appealing.